awsdocs/aws-doc-sdk-examples/.rust_alpha/rdsdata/README.md

 Amazon Relational Database Service Data Service (Data Service) provides a secure HTTP endpoint and integration with AWS SDKs so you can SQL statements without managing connections.

+## Prerequisites

+You must have an AWS account, and have configured your default credentials and AWS Region as described in [https://github.com/awslabs/aws-sdk-rust](https://github.com/awslabs/aws-sdk-rust).

 ## rdsdata-helloworld

 This code example sends a query to an Aurora serverless cluster.